Copyright 1994 - 2019 Bill's Bible Basics

 So there you have it, my friends.
 Fifty days which changed the world.
 They began with the Death and Resurrection of One, but have since resulted in the Salvation of billions, many of whom have already gone on to Glory.
 So praise the Lord!

 With these thoughts I will bring this short article to a close.
 It is my hope that you have found it to be both informative and enlightening, and I pray that it has been a blessing in your life as well.
-If you have an account with Facebook, Twitter, Google+ or any other social network, I would really appreciate if you would take the time to click on the corresponding link that is found on this page.
+If you have an account with Facebook, Twitter, Tumblr or with any other social network, I would really appreciate if you would take the time to click on the corresponding link that is found on this page.
 Thanks so much, and may God bless you abundantly!

 For additional information, you may want to refer to the list of reading resources below which were also mentioned in this series, or which are related to this series, and which are likewise located on the Bill's Bible Basics web server.